LisaAAAlisa/SEO_CODE_REFACTOR1/README.md

 <li>added image attributes</li>
 <li>updated links so they connect</li>
 <li>updated the title to reflect what the wbsite is about</li>
-<li>changed backgtound image size and positioning for faster loading</li>
+<li>changed background image size and positioning for faster loading</li>
 </ul>